jaynguyen89/Haloapi/README.md

   services.
 - Magicians are not welcomed here, so don't leave any magics in the codes.
 Please consider using constants, enums, scope variables, appsetings.json and environment variables if you find your magics may appear.
-- **Important:** please import the IDE settings for your IDE, we have the settings for Rider and Visual Studio in our assets directory.
+- **<span style="color: orange;">Important:</span>** please import the IDE settings for your IDE, we have the settings for Rider and Visual Studio in our assets directory.
+- **<span style="color: red;">Very important</span>**: the solution should be simple regardless how complex the problem is.
+Simple yet fully expandable and maintainable is much better than complex and same-ables ones.
+Decide the level of code complexity *wisely*.